Blog parade: Topic plan, editorial plan, production plan. When do you need what for what in strategic content marketing?

 And this is how it works

-The rules are the same as always: You write a blog post and also write that your blog post is part of this blog parade to which you then also link.
-I will then see this ping (or you can send me an email with the link to [email protected] or write it here in a comment) and will then list and link all the posts here in the post.
-If I am good, I would summarize the most important statements (again with a link) in another blog post.
-The advantage for you is: You get a valuable link and thus readers/visitors for your blog - on the one hand directly here from the blog parade, on the other hand via a better ranking in Google.
-And the reader will find many opinions and perspectives on an exciting topic in one place.
+The rules are the same as always: you write a blog post and mention that your blog post is part of this blog parade, which you then link to.
+I will then see this ping (or you can send me an email with the link to [email protected] or write it here in a comment) and will then list and link all posts here in this post.
+If I'm feeling generous, I'll summarize the most important statements (again with links) in another blog post.
+The advantage for you is that you get a valuable link and thus readers/visitors for your blog – on the one hand directly from the blog parade, and on the other hand through a better ranking in Google.
+And readers can find many opinions and perspectives on an exciting topic in one place.

 And here is the list of blog posts